 Spring Cloud Config Server

+Overview

+Time: X Minutes

+In this exercise, you will:

-We will generate and setup Spring Cloud Config Server to hold maximum and minimum configuration properties and will run on port 8888.
+Generate and setup Spring Cloud Config Server to hold maximum and minimum configuration properties and will run on port 8888.
 This service will serve limits-service with properties.

-Step 1: Setup Git Local Repo With Config File
+Step 1: Setup Git Local Repo with Config File

-Create a folder anywhere on your machine and do git init
+Create a folder anywhere on your machine and perform git init.

-Add this folder as external resource (optional step)
+Add this folder as an external resource (optional step).

-Create a properties file inside this folder, this is configuration server, but file name has to be same as application name for which we are creating configuration i.e limits-service.properties
+Create a properties file inside this folder, this is the configuration server.
+However, the file name has to be same as the application name for which we are creating the configuration i.e., limits-service.properties.

-Move below entries from application.properties of limits-service to this new config project, now on limits-service will get configuration from spring cloud config.
+Move the below entries from application.properties of limits-service to the new config project, now on limits-service will get configuration from spring cloud config.

 limits-service.minimum=1